Jaramyy/ZLAC8015D_python/README.md

+# ROS wrapper package for control ZLAC8015 BLDC Motor
+If use this package on ros, You can setup this package via ``catkin build``

 # A Python package of ZLAC8015D AC Servo Driver

 This is a simple python package by using pymodbus to be able to access registers of ZLAC8015D.